SitePen/dstore/docs/DataModelling.md

 In addition to handling collections of items, dstore also provides robust data modeling capabilities for managing individual objects themselves. dstore provides a data model class that includes multiple methods on data objects, for saving, validating, and monitoring objects for changes.

-By default, all objects returned from a store (whether it be from iterating over a collection, or performing a get()) will be an instance of the store's data model.
-The default data model is `dstore/Model`.
-Since objects are instances of this model, they all inherit the following properties and methods:
+Objects that are returned from a store (whether it be from iterating over a collection, or performing a get()) can be set to be an instance of the store's data model by setting the `model` property of the store to a model class, such as `dstore/Model`.
+ With this setting, the objects are instances of this model, and they all inherit the following properties and methods:

 ### Property Summary